Maia-Everett/jpromises/README.md

 The GWT module also includes the `JsPromise` class, a thin wrapper around native JavaScript promises from ES6.

+The library has no external dependencies and requires **Java 7 or later**, but is designed with Java 8 idioms in mind, and Java 8 is strongly recommended because lambda expressions make typical use cases a lot more concise and readable.

 ## Latest release

 The most recent release is version 0.1. [(Javadoc)](http://jpromises.lucidfox.org/javadoc/)